veracity-engineering/SolutionPackage/docfx_project/articles/DNV.SecretsManager.md

 `-s | --base-url <base-url>`

-Allows you to provide the base URL to the Azure DevOps.
+Provide the base URL to the Azure DevOps.

 `-o | --organization <organization>`

-Allows you to provide the organization under Azure DevOps to which a variable group belongs.
+Provide the organization under Azure DevOps to which a variable group belongs.

 `-p | --pat <pat>`

-Allows you to specify the Person Access Token for authentication.
+Specify the Person Access Token for authentication.

 `-g | --group-id <group-id>`

-Allows you to specifc the id of the variable group you would like to download from or upload to.
+Specify the id of the variable group you would like to download from or upload to.

 `-f | --filename <filename>`

-Allows you to specify the file to which you would like to download to or upload from.
+Specify the file to which you would like to download to or upload from.